erramirez/r4bs/ReadingData.md

 You can learn more about using `readr` here: <http://readr.tidyverse.org/>

-You can learn more abour using `readxl` here: <http://readxl.tidyverse.org/>
+You can learn more about using `readxl` here: <http://readxl.tidyverse.org/>